For more information on CISabroad's Health & Safety policies and procedures:

 - CISabroad has a 24-hour emergency contact number and we recommend that you have CISabroad contact information easily accessible in case of emergency.

-- Make sure you and your child have this information easily accessible.
+- Make sure you and your student have this information easily accessible.
 It is on your student's emergency contact card which you should make a copy of and keep with you while your son/daughter is abroad.

 Talk with your child about health and safety: